uncw-library/vivo-docker2/README.md

 ## Revising the Theme

 You can disable the theme caching in the Site Admin page: "Activate developer Panel" / "Defeat the template cache".
-Then, you can edit files in the "uncw_theme" folder and see the changes in real time at localhost:8080.
+Then, you can edit files in the "nemo" folder and see the changes in real time at localhost:8080.
 On the next `docker-compose up --build` the changes will be baked into your vivo image.

 ## Production